 Returning to work can help you recover quicker.
 You may return to your regular duties or your employer may modify your duties while you recover (see page 28).
-If you don't attend treatment because you're not co-operating as a result of a non-acceptable circumstance, the WCB can reduce or stop your benefits.
+It is important you attend all medical appointments and treatment to help support your recovery.
+If you make the choice to not participate in your medical care or treatment plan, the WCB may need to reduce or stop your benefits.